-This book is another underdog on Amazon.
-It was published over ten years ago but only has fifteen reviews.
 Keyes’ first writing book, The Courage to Write: How Writers Transcend Fear, is more popular than this one.
-I’ve read both and my advice is to read one or the other.
-Perhaps I prefer The Writer’s Book of Hope because I read it first and so was less wowed by the time I got to The Courage to Write.
-Both books, in my opinion, discuss the same concept.
-But I would definitely recommend reading at least one of them, especially after the beating you’ll get from Morrell in Thanks, But This Isn’t for Us.
+I’ve read both and my advice is to read one or the other; they pretty much cover the same concepts.
+But I would definitely recommend reading one of them, especially after the beating you’ll get from Morrell in Thanks, But This Isn’t for Us.

 Write Every Day: How to Writer Faster, and Write More by Cathy Yardley

-This one is an obvious winner given that I have written four lengthy posts on how the methods in this book helped Rowling create complex plots and deep characters.
-If you haven’t read them yet, here’s the first of the four posts.
+This one is an obvious winner given that I have written four lengthy posts on how the methods in this book helped Rowling create complex plots and deep characters for her Harry Potter series.
+If you haven’t read my posts yet, here’s the first of four.

-And now for my number one writing book in 2013.
-Although it’s not technically a writing book, it’s helped my writing a ton:
+And now for my number one writing book in 2013 (although it’s not technically a writing book):

 Please Understand Me II: Temperament, Character, Intelligence by David Keirsey

-This is a psychology textbook that was originally published back in the late ’70s and then revamped in 1998.
-I never thought I’d say this about a psychology textbook but: It’s Awesome.
+This is a psychology textbook that was originally published back in the late ’70s, then revamped in 1998.
+Keirsey begins his book with a quote from Henry David Thoreau:

 If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
 Let him step to the music which he hears, however measured or far away.

-In three hundred pages of fascinating detail, Keirsey delves into everything you can imagine about the sixteen different personality types: their interests, values, self-image, social roles, word usage, mating and parenting styles, even their sexual inclinations (you know you want to read it now).
-He somehow manages to be both sweepingly broad yet painstakingly detailed in his descriptions.
+In three hundred fascinating pages, Keirsey delves into everything you can imagine about the sixteen different personality types: their interests, values, self-image, social roles, word usage, mating and parenting styles, even their sexual inclinations.
+He somehow manages to be both sweepingly broad yet painstakingly detailed.

 One of Rowling’s particular strengths as a writer is her ability to depict so many different types of people in a very believable way.
-In the Harry Potter series, she went deeper than looks and mannerisms.
-She created characters with complex wants, needs, motives, and temperaments.
+Her Harry Potter characters go deeper than looks and mannerisms; she gave them complex wants, needs, motives, and temperaments.